Pinecone vs Neo4j: Selecting the Right Database for GenAI Applications

 As AI-driven applications evolve, the importance of vector search capabilities in supporting these advancements cannot be overstated.
-This blog post will discuss two prominent databases with vector search capabilities: Pinecone and Aerospike.
+This blog post will discuss two prominent databases with vector search capabilities: Pinecone and Neo4j.
 Each provides robust capabilities for handling vector search, an essential feature for applications such as recommendation engines, image retrieval, and semantic search.
 Our goal is to provide developers and engineers with a clear comparison, aiding in the decision of which database best aligns with their specific requirements.

 What is a Vector Database?